mgd1984/tts-obsidian-plugin/README.md

 # Speech Synthesizer for Obsidian

-This plugin brings advanced text-to-speech capabilities to Obsidian, leveraging the power of OpenAI's Whisper API to provide high-quality speech synthesis directly within your notes.
+This plugin brings advanced text-to-speech capabilities to Obsidian, leveraging the power of OpenAI's TTS API to provide high-quality speech synthesis directly within your notes.
 Whether you're looking to enhance your productivity or make your notes more accessible, this plugin offers a seamless integration with Obsidian.

 ## Features